protocolbuffers/protocolbuffers.github.io/content/getting-started/cpptutorial.md

 address book file.
 To do this, you need to create and populate instances of your protocol buffer classes and then write them to an output stream.

-Here is a program which reads an `AddressBook` from a file, adds one new `Person` to it based on user input, and writes the new `AddressBook` back out to the file again.
+Here is a program that reads an `AddressBook` from a file, adds one new `Person` to it based on user input, and writes the new `AddressBook` back out to the file again.
 The parts which directly call or reference code generated by the protocol compiler are highlighted.

 ```cpp
 #include <iostream>